HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In addition to the unquoted attribute value syntax described above, we can omit single quotes (U+0027 APOSTROPHE `'`) or double quotes (U+0022 QUOTATION MARK `"`) around prepositional attribute values in the following cases:

-1. When using parameterized data definition arrays or objects as preposition property values. like,
+1. When using parameterized data definition arrays or objects as preposition attribute values. like,

 ```hvml
      <choose on ["zh_CN", "en_US"] to "append update" in #the-user-list with $user_item>